HomeHistory

 Wanted poster for Clyde Barrow and his brother Marvin “Buck” Barrow.
 The poster incorrectly names the latter as “Melvin.”
 Source: Portal to Texas History, provided by Dallas Municipal Archives

 In January 1930, at the age of 20, Clyde Barrow was introduced to Bonnie Parker, who was 19 at the time.
-They took an instant liking to each other and spent the next few weeks in each other’s company.
+It was love at first sight, and they spent the next few weeks in each other’s company.
 Their budding romance, however, was interrupted when Clyde was arrested.
 In April, he was sent to Eastham Prison Farm, but with the aid of Bonnie, who smuggled a revolver into the prison, Clyde was able to escape.

 A week later, he was recaptured and sent to Texas State Penitentiary in Huntsville, where he was to serve a 14-year sentence.
 While there, he was subjected to physical and sexual abuse by another inmate.
 Barrow killed the man by caving his skull in with a metal pipe.
 Another inmate already serving a life sentence came to the aid of Barrow and claimed responsibility.